Menu

 Not sure what to read next?
 Ask for a book recommendation and we will find something for you!
 When you complete this form, Miss Wesbroom and our Year 6 Reading Champions will find your next book for you.
 When your book recommendation is ready, your Discovery Centre Ambassadors will collect your new book and bring it back to your classroom for you.

 If you have really enjoyed reading a book from the Discovery Centre, you can also submit a book review!
-All children are encouraged to submit a book review, if they would like to, for a book they have borrowed from our Discovery Centre.
+All children are encouraged to submit a book review of a book they have borrowed from our Discovery Centre.
 Every term, we will select reviews to be displayed alongside book reviews by our Reading Champions in the Discovery Centre.

 The Sanctuary